 Maxing Q first is great for all around poke in lane and a heavy slow for peel later on.
 It's base damages early even without AP are very strong.
 An example of this lane would be Riven or Jax.

-Maxing W next is usually what I choose to do next, because it can counter a all-in both in lane and shut down fed enemy carries in teamfights as well.
+Maxing W second is usually what I choose to do next, because it can counter a all-in both in lane and shut down fed enemy carries in teamfights as well.

-E is also a option to max second, but this is more for a poke lane where there are not many all-in situations coming from the enemy.
+Maxing E second is also viable, but this is more for a poke lane where there are not many all-in situations coming from the enemy.
 An example of this lane would be aganist someone like Teemo or Nidalee.

-Take a point in R whenever you can, its very strong combined with your W in peeling for yourself and turning on the enemy, whether in a duel or in a crucial teamfight.
+Maxing R whenever available is recommended, as its very strong combined with your W in peeling for yourself and turning on the enemy, whether in a duel or in a crucial teamfight.

 To conclude this guide, I will recap the purpose of AD Lulu and how she can fit effectively within your team comp.

 AD Lulu is meant to be a second ADC for your team.
 You may want to play her when you feel that your team can use the extra damage, when you have a tanky jungler, or when you have a support who can peel for all the carries.